opsschool/curriculum/networking_101.rst

    the OSI model that enables the Internet to exist, using Internet Protocol (IP) addressing.
 IP addressing allows for a logical taxonomy of systems and networks built on top of the MAC addresses provided by Ethernet, which are more closely tied to the physical hardware.
+Version 4 of the Internet Protocol, most commonly found in production networks, is described in :rfc:`791`.

 *  Layer 4 - Transport layer